Projects

 Pre-flight checks

 Pre-flight checks are user-defined commands executed before the pipeline begins as part of the pipeline initialization job.
-They checks allow you to define the type of agent running the initialization job and to manually run commands before a pipeline starts.
+These checks allow you to define the type of agent running the initialization job and to manually run commands before a pipeline starts.

 If you want to run commands for all pipelines in your organization, see organization pre-flight checks.